 William Beauregard Gustin

-The Life Summary of William Beauregard
+Brief Life History of William Beauregard

 When William Beauregard Gustin was born on 27 February 1859, in Cave-in-Rock, Hardin, Illinois, United States, his father, William Isaiah Gustin, was 42 and his mother, Catherine Charlotte Kelly, was 29.
-He married Mary G White Kelly in 1880, in Illinois, United States.
+He married Mary G. Kelly in 1880, in Illinois, United States.
 They were the parents of at least 3 sons and 4 daughters.
 He lived in Chapman, Merrick, Nebraska, United States in 1885 and Justice Precinct 6, Hunt, Texas, United States in 1900.
 He died on 25 October 1925, in Fort Worth, Tarrant, Texas, United States, at the age of 66, and was buried in Fort Worth, Tarrant, Texas, United States.

 Photos and Memories (0)